Dennis Murray (politician)

 Dennis E. Murray Jr. (born May 25, 1962) is a current City Commissioner in the City of Sandusky.
-He served as the Mayor of Sandusky from 2014-2020 and can run to be Mayor again in 2022.
-Dennis is a former member of the Ohio House of Representatives, serving the 89th District from 2009 to 2012.
+He has served as a Sandusky City Commissioner since 2014.
+Dennis is a former member of the Ohio House of Representatives, serving the 80th District from 2009 to 2012.
 Dennis announced that he will run for re-election of his commission seat.
 On Nov.
 2, 2021, Dennis won re-election of his commission seat.

 Career

 Murray obtained his law degree from Georgetown University and returned to Ohio to work in his family's law firm in Sandusky, where he specializes in contracts, antitrust, securities, and investor and banking fraud.
 He was elected a Sandusky City Commissioner in 2005 and served until his election to the House.
 In January 2014, he returned to the Sandusky City Commission where he was chosen to be ex officio mayor.
 He won re-election to an additional four-year term in November 2017, and in 2021 he won re-election to final four-year term.